-Highway buses from Tokyo station take around three hours.
-If you're booked to stay at the Spa Resort Hawaiians , you can reserve a spot on a free bus from Tokyo, Shinjuku, Yokohama or Saitama Shintoshin stations.
+Highway buses from Tokyo Station take around three hours.
+If you're booked to stay at Spa Resort Hawaiians , you can reserve a spot on a free bus from Tokyo, Shinjuku, Yokohama or Saitama Shintoshin stations.

 It may be more convenient to rent a car to get around, as some of the attractions are scattered around the region.
 You can find car rental places close to Iwaki and Izumi stations.